theandrew168/sbs-website/content/posts/ideas-for-maximizing-riscvs-potential.md

 There are many signs that point to things actually being quite poor.
 If people ignore this problem then nothing will ever change.
-If people just think the same way they always have then nothing will ever change. if poeple assume that what we have now is "good enough" then nothing will ever change.
+If people just think the same way they always have then nothing will ever change.
+If people assume that what we have now is "good enough" then nothing will ever change.

 I want to enable and encourage other developers to explore bare-metal development.
 I want to build an ecosystem that accessible to everyone with a computer, regardless of their operating system or prior programming experience.